 - Product images

 Seller Central best practices

-With more than two million active sellers competing on billions of items, it’s not enough to simply upload your product catalog and walk away.
-You have to optimize each individual listing, too.
+With more than two million active sellers competing on billions of items, it’s not enough to simply upload your product catalogue and walk away.
+You have to optimise each individual listing, too.
 That means paying careful attention to mission-critical details — ones that can not only help your products stand out from competitors, but also turn browsers into buyers.

-With more than half of all online shoppers starting their product searches on Amazon, optimizing product detail pages on the marketplace giant should be a key focus for every vendor.
+With more than half of all online shoppers starting their product searches on Amazon, optimising product detail pages on the marketplace giant should be a key focus for every vendor.

 - Titles: This is the very first content consumers will see, so it’s important to create titles that are accurate — and to include the right keywords so they’ll show up in relevant search results.
 This is the place to incorporate your most important product information, while staying within Amazon’s recommended 60 character limit.